 [Knowledge gap 1 and 2 > Aim 1 and 2: quantify the diet compositions of predators over the crop season and examine the consistency in pest consumption over years]

-While the value of generalist predators has been increasingly appreciated, a few fundamental knowledge gaps need to be filled to validate the mechanisms for their biocontrol effects in agro-ecosystems.
-To fully realize the biocontrol potential of generalist predators, it is important to first understand their diet compositions in the field.
-The diet compositions of predators directly reflect their trophic interactions with prey and are key determinants of their top-down control on pests.
-For example, generalist predators may switch their diet from pests to alternative prey and thus weakens pest control (Michalko et al. 2019).
-Recent studies have applied molecular gut content analysis to determine the trophic linkages between predators and their prey (Eitzinger and Traugott 2011, Ingrao et al. 2017, Albertini et al. 2018).
-However, this approach provides only qualitative information on predator’s diet instead of quantifying their diet compositions.
-Moreover, to assess the reliability of predators as biocontrol agents under temporal environmental fluctuations, it is also important to examine their consistency in pest consumption over years.
-Yet, this information is currently lacking, hampering our ability to understanding the predictability of biocontrol by predators in pest management programs.
-Therefore, quantifying the diet compositions of predators in the farms over a span of years is the critical step toward untangling the complex predator-pest trophic dynamics in agro-ecosystems.
+While the value of generalist predators has been increasingly appreciated, a few fundamental knowledge gaps need to be filled to validate their biocontrol potential and the underlying mechanisms in agro-ecosystems.
+For example, although studies have qualitatively analyzed generalist predators’ diet (e.g., using molecular gut content analysis to identify prey species) (Eitzinger and Traugott 2011, Ingrao et al. 2017, Albertini et al. 2018), very few have quantified these predators’ diet compositions over growth season in the field (knowledge gap 1) (Hsu et al. 2021).
+Quantifying the diet composition will provide critical information to address the concern that generalist predators may switch their diet from pests to alternative prey and thus weakens pest control (Michalko et al. 2019).
+If generalist predators consume a high proportion of pests in their diet in field conditions with the presence of alternative prey, the result may help end a long debate on whether generalist predators serve well as biocontrol agents (citations from Hsu et al.).
+Moreover, to assess the reliability of generalist predators as biocontrol agents in real agricultural applications, it is important to examine their consistency in pest consumption over years in agricultural field (knowledge gap 2), although this information is lacking.
+Given that dynamics in population density or species composition are common in agroecosystems (citation), a consistently high consumption of pest by generalist predators, if it occurs, will provide a strong support for applying these predators in pest management programs.

 [Knowledge gap 3 > Aim 3: how various abiotic and biotic factors affect the diet compositions of predators]